is breed specific dog food worth the money?

 Pet food is big business.
-Last year alone, Americans spent $21 BILLION dollars on pet food and treats.
+Last year alone, Americans spent $36.9 BILLION dollars on pet food and treats.
 That’s a lot of kibble, and a lot of cash for pet food producers.
-It’s no wonder that companies strive to get your attention with new or innovative food concepts in such a growing industry.
+It’s no wonder that companies strive to get your attention with new or innovative food concepts in such a blossoming industry, including the growing trend of breed-specific dog food.

 One such “new” way of feeding involves breed-specific foods.
 Maybe you’ve seen them in your pet food store — they are foods based solely on your dog or cat’s breed.
 The idea behind this food is that it’s formulated based on common nutritional needs or health risks for particular breeds or lifestyles.
 Other factors, like kibble shape or size, also play a role in breed-specific pet foods.